2022-2023 Theatre and Dance Season

 Theatre and Dance Parking

-The University Theatre is located in Xavier Hall on the Saint Louis University campus at 3733 West Pine Mall, one block east of Vandeventer Boulevard and one block south of Lindell Boulevard.
-Parking for performances at this venue is available in the Queen's Daughters Hall lot located at 3730 Lindell Blvd.
+The Xavier Hall Main Stage is located in Xavier Hall on the Saint Louis University campus at 3733 West Pine Mall, one block east of Vandeventer Boulevard and one block south of Lindell Boulevard.
+Parking for performances at this venue is available in the Queen's Daughters Hall lot at 3730 Lindell Blvd.